SACGF/shariant_docs/docs/site/classification_flags.md

 ### ![](images/not-found.png) Matching Variant
 This classification is not yet linked to a variant
 1. If this has a status of In Progress we should match it to a variant shortly, no action required.
-2. If this has the status of Matching Failed We were unable to normalise the variant provided based on the c.hgvs and genome build values.
-Please contact Shariant support for help in resolving this
+2. If this has the status of Matching Failed we were unable to normalise the variant provided based on the c.hgvs and genome build values.
+Please contact Shariant support for help in resolving this.

 ### ![](images/outstanding_edits.png) Outstanding Edits
 Edits have been made to this classification that are not included in a published version.